smarr/are-we-fast-yet/README.md

 This includes languages like Dart, Scala, Python, and Go.
-Other interesting ports could be for Racket, Clojure, or CLOS, but might require more carefully thought out rules for porting.
+Other interesting ports could be for Racket, Clojure, or CLOS, but might require more carefully thought-out rules for porting.
 Similarly, ports to C++ or Rust need additional care to account for the absence of a garbage collector.

 ## Getting the Code and Running Benchmarks